 Year Round Employee Benefits Communication is Vital to Participation

-Human resource and benefits professionals spend a great deal of time and effort to secure the best possible employee benefits and compensation for their people.
-But, without a strong benefits communication process, it can be difficult to get employees onboard.
+Human resource and benefits professionals spend a great deal of their time trying to secure the best possible employee benefits and compensation for their people.
+But it can be difficult to get employees onboard without a strong benefits communication process.

-A benefits communication policy should be part of every workplace, for a number of reasons.
-First, it gives an overview of the benefits offered to employees and their families.
-Second, it provides vital information about when and how to enroll in coverages.
-Lastly, it ensures that employees stay up-to-date on important changes and improvements to their employee benefit packages.
+A benefits communication policy should be part of every workplace for a number of reasons.
+It gives an overview of the benefits offered to employees and their families, and it provides vital information about when and how to enroll in coverages.
+Finally, it ensures that employees stay up-to-date on important changes and improvements to their benefits packages.

-When talking about employee benefits, it’s natural to get caught up in the short period of time when employees become eligible for benefits.
-Depending on a company’s policies, this could be within days of being hired, a year after hiring, or strictly during open enrollment.
-The rest of the time, employees are not given access to employee benefits enrollment, but they do have general questions and concerns about certain aspects like:
+It’s natural to get caught up in the short periods of time during which employees become eligible for benefits.
+This could be within days of being hired, a year after hiring, or strictly during open enrollment, depending on a company's policies.
+But employees have general questions and concerns all year long, even when they're not given access to employee benefits enrollment.
+They might want to know:

-- How to obtain information about health care providers who participate in their health plans
+- How to obtain information about the health care providers who participate in their health plans

 - What to do if they have a question about a medical bill or need help with a dispute

-- How to make changes to their health coverage if something new happens in their life or career
+- How to make changes to their health coverage if something new happens in their lives or careers

-- When they should make changes or the deadlines to enroll in certain types of wellness coverage
+- When they should make changes or the deadlines by which they must enroll in certain types of wellness coverage

 Benefits Communication Best Practices

-There are certain employee benefit communication best practices that have been shown to produce great results, when instituted in the workplace.
-Here is a rundown.
+These practices have been shown to produce great results when instituted in the workplace.

-In the past, human resource managers were tasked with getting employees to fill out paper enrollment forms and then they were passed on to some unknown third-party firm for processing.
-Employees had little contact or knowledge of their plans.
-Now, the movement towards more information-rich benefits technology that enable employees to enroll, find information, and seek live support is the best way to manage communications.
+- A central web-based technology for employee benefits management: Human resource managers used to be tasked with getting employees to fill out paper enrollment forms, then the forms were passed on to some unknown third-party for processing.
+No more.
+Information-rich benefits technology enables employees to enroll, find information, and seek live support.
+This is a great way to manage communications.

-Along with a benefits website that provides on-the-go access to employee health insurance information, communication from the home office must be delivered in multiple formats.
-Sending emails and text messages to remind employees about benefit enrollment periods and deadlines is a start.
-Giving employees written documentation to read over and refer to is another method.
-Educating employees with live and online presentations, as well as social media posts are also effective in a modern age.
+- Employee benefits communications in multiple formats: Communication from the home office should be delivered in multiple formats.
+Send emails and text messages to remind employees about benefit enrollment periods and deadlines.
+Give them written documentation to read over and refer to as well.
+Educating employees with live and online presentations, as well as social media posts, are also effective formats in the modern age.

-The only way any employee benefits communication strategy is ever going to be successful is if there is full buy-in and support from the upper management team.
-Bring all managers up to speed on employee benefits policies and then ask them to keep their teams informed about changes and updates.
+The only way an employee benefits communication strategy is going to be successful is if there's full buy-in and support from the upper management team.
+Bring all managers up to speed on employee benefits policies and ask them to keep their teams informed about changes and updates.
 Make sure they have access to the best resources to accomplish this.
 Get the executive team talking about benefits and how much value they bring to the workplace.